shubham1560/pluralsight-micro-frontend-fundamentals/README.md

 # Welcome to the Pluralsight Micro Frontend Fundamentals Course files

 There are two folders inside:
-  1. Run Time Itegration Vanilla Javascript
+  1. Run Time Integration Vanilla Javascript
   2. Run Time Integration with Framework

 For this Repository: make sure you have the required dependencies installed: